NuGet/docs.microsoft.com-nuget/docs/nuget-org/organizations-on-nuget-org.md

 ![Deleting an organization](media/org-delete-option.png)

-To delete the organizaiton, you must confirm it by clicking the **Delete organization** confirmation button.
+To delete the organization, you must confirm it by clicking the **Delete organization** confirmation button.